 Skip to main content

 Manual scans tell you your posture when you remember to ask.
 Monitoring flips that: mark a repo as monitored and Pipefort scans it automatically every time code is pushed to its default branch, keeping the dashboard, trends, and Attacker Mind current without anyone clicking “Scan”.
+Pair it with Slack notifications to hear about scans that found something new.

 Turning it on